Booker Edgerson

-Booker Tyrone Edgerson (born July 5, 1939) is an American former professional football player who was a cornerback in the American Football League (AFL) and National Football League (NFL).
+Booker Tyrone Edgerson Jr. (born July 5, 1939) is an American former professional football player who was a cornerback in the American Football League (AFL) and National Football League (NFL).
 He played college football for the Western Illinois Leathernecks.
+Edgerson played under coaches Lou Saban and Joe Collier in college and professional football.
 He became a cornerstone of the AFL's Buffalo Bills' defense in the mid-1960s, at left cornerback.
+He was an AFL-All Star in 1965, and played on two AFL championship teams during the 1964 and 1965 seasons.